GaryAsher/challenge-run-site/.docs/REMINDERS.md

 # Priority Roadmap

+### /rules/ page
+- [ ] Consider making "Summary Ruleset" easier to read somehow.
+- [ ] Add Run Type selection AND a Run Name section in the Rule Builder for easier navigation.
+  - Currently, there is only one drop-down, which is "Run Category".
+As more things are added, this gets cluttered easily.

 ## Forms & Submissions
 ### New Game Submission form:
 - [ ] Check Discord Webhook.
 Previously not working, but updated recently.